gavvvin/food-recipe-viewer/README.md

 - Recipe editing: Enable users to edit recipes, depending on the login system implementation.
 - Unit conversion: Display converted units in the recipe (e.g., °C to °F) when users hover over ingredients.
 - Storybook integration: Incorporate Storybook for easier component development and testing.
-- Comprehensive testing: Develop end-to-end testing scripts to automate the testing process for the entire application.
+- End-to-end testing: Develop end-to-end testing scripts to automate the testing process for the entire application.